How to Stop Sensitive Teeth Pain Immediately

 You may also want to tamp down your aggressive brushing routine and exchange your hard toothbrush for a softer one.

 • Honey and Warm Water.
-Honey is well-known for its antibacterial A warm concoction of honey and water will help reduce inflammation and pain caused by sensitive teeth.
+Honey is well-known for its antibacterial properties.
+A warm concoction of honey and water will help reduce inflammation and pain caused by sensitive teeth.
 It will also promote healing.

 Mix a teaspoonful of honey into a warm glass of water, and swish it around your mouth for a few seconds.